 | Portable across agencies | No | Yes, if same umbrella |

 Full umbrella employee rights are stronger than most agency worker arrangements.
-Read our umbrella contractor rights guide for detail.
-That matters on rolling contracts or when moving between clients.
+Read our umbrella company employee rights guide for detail.
+That matters on rolling contracts or when you move between clients.

 What does April 2026 JSL change about this choice?

-From April 2026, Joint and Several Liability rules make agencies directly liable for unpaid PAYE across their supply chain.
-That includes their own in-house payroll.
+From April 2026, Joint and Several Liability rules make agencies directly liable for unpaid PAYE across their supply chain, including their own in-house payroll.
 Agencies running their own PAYE carry that liability entirely.
-Many are now moving to umbrella-only arrangements with accredited providers to reduce their exposure.
+Many are now moving to umbrella-only arrangements with accredited providers to reduce exposure.

-JSL means agencies share liability for their umbrella's unpaid PAYE.
-But using an accredited umbrella lets them demonstrate due diligence.
-That protects them if something goes wrong.
+JSL means agencies share liability for an umbrella’s unpaid PAYE.
+Using an accredited umbrella helps them show due diligence, which matters if something goes wrong.

 Agencies running their own payroll get no such protection.
 Their PAYE liability is total and direct.
-That's one reason some agencies are narrowing their approved supplier lists to accredited umbrellas only.
+That is one reason some agencies are narrowing their approved supplier lists to accredited umbrellas only.

 See our joint and several liability guide for agencies for more detail.

-The practical impact for contractors: agency PAYE may become less available.
+For contractors, the practical impact is simple: agency PAYE may become harder to find.
 Some agencies are already moving to umbrella-only arrangements.
-Choosing a compliant umbrella early puts you ahead of that shift.
+Choosing a compliant umbrella early puts you ahead of that change.

-If your agency moves to umbrella-only, they'll give you a list of approved providers.
+If your agency moves to umbrella-only, they will give you a list of approved providers.
 Check whether those providers hold FCSA or Professional Passport accreditation.
-If none of them do, ask why.
+If none do, ask why.
 Accreditation exists to protect you as much as the agency.

-DASA holds FCSA and Professional Passport accreditation.
+DASA holds triple accreditation.
 Agencies using DASA can point to independent payroll and compliance audits.

 Which option is right for you?

-If your agency offers both and you're on a long engagement, umbrella is the better choice.
+If your agency offers both and you are on a long engagement, umbrella is usually the better choice.
 You get full employment rights, a portable employment record, and a compliant payslip.
-On a short contract with a properly run agency payroll, agency PAYE is simpler.
-But check your employment rights either way.
+On a short contract with a well-run agency payroll, agency PAYE is simpler.
+Check your employment rights either way.

 Ask the agency which accreditation their umbrella holds.
 Look for FCSA, Professional Passport, or both.
 An umbrella with neither has not been independently audited.
-That's a risk worth avoiding.
+That is a risk worth avoiding.

 Some contractors assume all PAYE arrangements are equally safe because PAYE is PAYE.
-That's not accurate.
+That is not accurate.
 What matters is whether the company running your payroll is compliant, audited, and accountable.
-An accredited umbrella with a clear contract is a different proposition.
-An agency running payroll as an afterthought is not the same thing.
+An accredited umbrella with a clear contract is not the same as an agency running payroll as an afterthought.

-If you're choosing an umbrella, check that the contract names a fixed margin.
+If you are choosing an umbrella, check that the contract names a fixed margin.
 Confirm it covers RTI compliance and sets out your holiday pay terms clearly.
-See our guide to what makes an umbrella company compliant before you sign.
+See the umbrella company compliance requirements before you sign.

-Agencies can find out more about working with DASA on our recruiters page.
+Agencies can find out more about working with DASA on our agency payroll solution.

 What is the difference between agency PAYE and umbrella company?

-Agency PAYE means the agency runs your payroll.
+Agency PAYE means the agency handles your payroll.
 An umbrella company is a separate employer that pays you through PAYE, gives you a full employment contract, and provides statutory employment rights.

 Is agency PAYE cheaper than umbrella?